 HEC Montréal and the Department of Mathematics and Statistics of the University of Ottawa are academic partners of the CRM within the framework of collaborative agreements.
 They welcome members of the CRM and participate in the financing of the CRM.

 These institutions collaborate with the CRM in joint programs and activities, usually on the basis of specific multi-year agreements or grants.

-In Quebec, the CRM collaborates actively with the Institut des sciences mathématiques (ISM) on all matters concerning the training of students and postdoctoral fellows, the promotion of mathematics education and research to the general public, and the relationship between universities, colleges, and schools.
+The CRM collaborates actively with the Institut des sciences mathématiques (ISM) on all matters concerning the training of students and postdoctoral fellows, the promotion of mathematics education and research to the general public, and the relationship between universities, colleges, and schools.

 Other collaborations are those with IVADO, the Network for Computing and Mathematical Modeling (ncm2), GERAD, UNIQUE, and CIRANO.
 Sponsored by the Ministry of Finance of Québec, and carried out in collaboration with CIRANO, the En Avant Math! initiative empowers the CRM in its efforts to foster and promote mathematics in Québec, whether in the field of education, of training or in the community.